shawngraham/ar-archaeology/augment-your-archaeology-draft.md

 <small> Follow along on your own device at http://j.mp/ar-arch</small>

 Note:
 Why bother with AR?
 Ain't it just a gimmick?
 Make a Pratchett allusion - Tiffany Aching- Open your eyes, then open them again?
+Should also perhaps map out the parts of this talk

 ## the archaeological eye